pulumi/automation-api-examples/go/pulumi_over_http/README.md

 # Pulumi Over HTTP - Static Websites as a RESTful API

 This application demonstrates how to run Automation API in an HTTP server to expose infrastructure as RESTful resources.
 In our case, we've defined and exposed a static website `site` that exposes all of the `CRUD` operations plus list.
 Users can hit our REST endpoint and create custom static websites by specifying the `content` field in the `POST` body.
 All of our infrastructure is defined in `inline` programs that are constructed and altered on the fly based on input parsed from user specified `POST` bodies.
+Be sure to read through the handlers to see how Automation API detect structured error cases such as update conflics (409), and missing stacks (404).

 To run this example you'll need a few pre-reqs:
 1. A Pulumi CLI installation ([v2.10.1](https://www.pulumi.com/docs/get-started/install/versions/) or later)